Kosiisuma1/Cisco-SOHO-Network/README.md

 # Project Scenario

-XYZ Company is opening a new branch office in Bonalbo, Australia.
+ABC Company is opening a new branch office in Bonalbo, Australia.

 The new office must operate independently from the headquarters while supporting three business departments.